hbprosper/limits/README.md

 B) for every bin and every background because what goes into the input file for the multi-Poisson model are not the estimates "B" themselves, but rather their associated parameters "b".
-If the above model for "b" and "l" is adequate, then just use example2.py.
+If the above model for "b" and "s" is adequate, then just use example2.py.

 The format of the input-file for the multi-Poisson model is:
 ```
-bin1	bin2     	...
+number of bins
 count1	count2 		...
+number of sampled points
-l1	l2         	...
+s1	s2         	...
 b1	b2        	...

-    The first line is a header.
     Commented lines begin with a "#".

     Each column corresponds to a bin, while each pair of lines after
-    the counts contains random samplings of the (expected) effective luminosities
+    the counts contains random samplings of the signal and background parameters.
-	(or predicted signals) and (expected) backgrounds.

     This technique provides a simple, scalable, yet completely
     general, way to represent systematic uncertainty in predictions,
     without the need to make assumptions about how the predictions are correlated
     across signals, backgrounds, and bins.

      The expected count (per bin) is

-	sigma * l + b
+	mu * s + b

 	or

-	mu * l + b
+	sigma * l + b where l is the effective integrated luminosity.

-	Limits are set on the parameter "sigma" or the signal strength
+	Limits are set on the parameter the signal strength
-	"mu".
-In the latter case, "l" is interpreted as the expected
+	"mu" or cross section "sigma" depending on what information is supplied.
+In the latter case, "l" is interpreted as the
-	signal rather than the expected integrated luminosity.
+	signal rather than the effective integrated luminosity.
 ```